Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Introduction

 While missing data occurs and creates problems in the cross-sectional case, this is amplified in the case of intensive longitudinal or time series data, particularly ecological momentary assessment (EMA) data.
 EMA data is time series data that is collected at multiple time points in the participant's natural environment, usually multiple times a day over several weeks \citep{shiffman_ecological_2008}.
 While EMA is popular in clinical populations, it is capable of measuring any phenomenon that is thought to change over time such that daily patterns may differ from weekly patterns or within day patterns differ from between day patterns.
 For example, we might look for trends in cigarette smoking, mood, or social activities.
 In the case of cigarette smoking, you may see differences within a day (e.g, smoking less in the morning) or differences throughout the week (e.g., smoking more on the weekend than on weekdays).
 Similar patterns may hold for the case of social activities as well.
 EMA studies are said to be ecologically valid in that data is collected in natural environments rather than in a laboratory setting \citep{shiffman_ecological_2008}.
 It also avoids issues with participants having to remember thoughts, feelings, and behaviors as they would if they were questioned in a laboratory setting because EMA can ask about the events in real-time.
 A major challenge of EMA data collection is participant attrition.
 To adequately model the data, we need participants to faithfully respond to the measures for a large number of time points.
 As participants do not typically fulfill this ideal, the EMA researcher must have a response to the problem of missingness.

 There are a variety of ways of modeling EMA data, from observed variable time series models, to the use of mixed effects models.
 One general framework for analyzing the temporal dynamics of EMA data is state-space modeling.
-A state-space model is one where the observed data, in this case the measures collected in the EMA study, are measurements from an underlying latent process.
+A state-space model is one where the observed variables, in this case the individual items collected at each timepoint in a EMA study, are considered to be measurements of an underlying latent process (in state-space parlance, these latent processes are the states).
 In this framework, the temporal dynamics of the EMA data are fully captured in the temporal relations between these latent states.
-While state-space modeling is a more general framework than dynamic structural equation modeling, they are comparable.